Press release

 About the Port of Québec

-The Port of Québec is strategically located 1100 km from the Atlantic Ocean, close to the Great Lakes market.
 It is the last deepwater port in the St. Lawrence corridor, with a depth of 15 metres.
-This unique position allows Canadian companies to achieve significant economies of scale in both import and export trade.
+This unique position

-With links to more than 40 partner countries, the Port of Québec and its employees handle an average of over 26 million tonnes of goods every year, representing a commercial value of over $15 billion.
+With links to more than 40 partner countries, the Port of Québec and its employees handle an average of over

-The Port is also recognized as the leading cruise port on the St. Lawrence; along with all its partners in Québec’s maritime industry, it contributes to $2 billion in economic spin-offs while supporting some 12,000 jobs nationwide.
+The Port is also recognized as the leading cruise port on the St. Lawrence; along with all its partners in

-The Québec Port Authority (QPA) is ranked 4th out of the 17 Canadian port authorities in terms of revenue.
-While it is economically powerful, it is also known for its contributions to the area’s urban and social fabric thanks to port spaces like the Agora, the Baie de Beauport, the Oasis, La Cale, the Discoglace, and the Village Nordik.
+thanks to port spaces like the Agora, the Baie de Beauport, the Oasis, La Cale, the Discoglace, and the Village

 – 30 –

-Source and information
+Source and Information

 Frédéric Lagacé

-Director, Public Affairs and Communications
+Director, Public Relations and communications

-418-929-5031 | [email protected]
+418 929-5031 | [email protected]